davidsneal/simplesharebuttons/README.md

 <h2>Changelog</h2>

 <h3>4.3</h3>
+* Improved homepage detection
 * Commas added for share counts in the thousands
 * Images losslessly compressed for improved loadtime
 * Pinterest and font fix for HTTPS
+* Image src attribute moved to the start of all image tags, for improved validation

 <h3>4.2</h3>
 * Fix for those having trouble, error for centered buttons only